-BeSeen Outdoor, Inc. currently owns and operates over 65 static faces and 4 digital units in the southeast coastal Georgia area.
+BeSeen Outdoor, Inc. currently owns and operates over 215+ static faces and 12 digital bulletins in Southeast Coastal Georgia.
 Our markets stretch from Savannah, GA to Camden County along I-95 and into Hinesville/Ft.
 Stewart, GA to the west.
-More specifically, since January of 2007, the company has grown into the markets of Richmond Hill, Hinesville/Ft.
-Stewart, Brunswick and into a handful of locations on I-95 in Camden County.
+More specifically, our counties include: Bryan, Liberty, McIntosh, Glynn and Camden.

 BeSeen Outdoor, Inc. is a full service outdoor company providing complete billboard art design and display production.
-Our turnaround times are some of the quickest in the industry, averaging 14 days from contract signing to display posting.
+Our turnaround times are some of the fastest in the industry, averaging (7) days from contract signing to display posting.

-Our mission is to provide the best advertising experience, serve our clients with the highest customer service, and continue to build upon the lifelong relationships we’ve made along the way.
+Our mission is to provide a world class advertising experience, serve our clients with the highest customer service, and form lifelong working relationships.
+Our main objective is to help our customers GROW THEIR BUSINESS!

 So Why Outdoor?